 The mask has now been repurposed,

-and people sing from their balcony.
+as people sing from their balcony.

-The coffins line up
+And the coffins line up

 in New York, Spain and Italy.

 These times have brought both gravity and grace.

 The earth and its non-human inhabitants relax,